mapluisch/ChatGPT-without-login/README.md

 ### Usage

 #### Calling it from your own script
-With `gpt.js` in the same directory, you can call it using some prompt using this example:
+With `gpt.js` in the same directory, you can call it using some prompt using this example (`test_implementation.js`):
 ```javascript
 const { GPT } = require('./gpt.js');